 Given under my hand at St. John’s the 26th of October 1759.

-1762 Joseph Newell from Newfoundland (likely the same person) in Boston and seeking assistance to return to Newfoundland.
+In 1762 a Joseph Newell from Newfoundland (likely the same person above) was in Boston and seeking assistance to return to Newfoundland:

 Boston October 25, 1762.
 His Excellency Francis Bernard Esq.